moonsaleapp/moonsaleapp/README.md

 # MoonSale — Multi-Chain EVM Token Launchpad

 MoonSale is a production-grade, permissionless presale and fair launch platform deployed on BNB Smart Chain and Base.
-Token creators can run fixed-rate presales or contribution-driven fair launches with automatic DEX listing, liquidity locking, and on-chain anti-rug protections — no approval required.
+Token creators can run fixed-rate presales or contribution-driven fair launches with automatic DEX listing, liquidity locking, and on-chain anti-rug protections, no approval required.

 Live at [moonsale.app](https://www.moonsale.app)